anish-sridharan/AIT_23/README.md

 sudo apt install python3-pip
 pip3 install numpy
 ```
-### NOTE:  We assume that the user is using Linux and we python3 for executing the code.
+### NOTE:  We assume that the user is using Linux and we use python3 for executing the code.

 ## Steps to generate text file